-One of the more drastic declines in 2016 occurred in Vancouver when the Whitecaps went from second place in the Western Conference in 2015 to eighth place the next season.
+One of the more drastic declines in 2016 occurred in Vancouver where the Whitecaps went from second place in the Western Conference in 2015 to eighth place the next season.
 Thanks to a couple of astute acquisitions, the Whitecaps are hoping to rekindle their form from two years ago.

 The departures of the likes of Steven Beitashour and Gershon Koffie led to inconsistent performances on defense and in midfield.
 Octavio Rivero returned to South America after stating his intention to play in Copa Libertadores and Pedro Morales failed to deliver after a couple of positional experiments.